inspirehep/rest-api-doc/README.md

 |`size`|The number of results returned per page|
 |`page`|The page number|

-Besides, depending on the `{record-type}`, different facet filters are available to restrict the set of results.
+Additionally, depending on the `{record-type}`, different facet filters are available to restrict the set of results.
 They work exactly the same way as on the website.

 For example, to obtain the 6th to 10th upcoming conferences, the following URL can be used:
 ```